adamdjbrett/ulampinoy-atbp/videos/third-performance.md

 tags:
   - video
 ---
 Syracuse University Student Stand-up Show held on Sunday, 22 November 2020.
 In collaboration with Stephen Rosenfield and the American Comedy Institute.

 Introduction by Ken Frieden

-Performers
+Performers:

 * Griffin Parker
 * Lucas Snell